google/skia/site/user/api/SkPicture_Reference.md

 virtual <a href='SkRect_Reference#SkRect'>SkRect</a> <a href='#SkPicture_cullRect'>cullRect</a>() const = 0
 </pre>

-Return a cull rect for this picture.
+Returns cull rect for this picture.
 Ops recorded into this picture that attempt to draw outside the cull might not be drawn.

 ### Return Value